 Mat is Interserve PLC Director of Sustainability Strategy.
 He leads on the development of the Interserve SustainAbilities Plan with a specific focus on the social and natural capital.

 Before joining Interserve was Head of Sustainability at Landmarc Support Services, an Interserve joint venture.

 Mat is an advisor to the EU Business @ Biodiversity Platform, a member of the Leadership Team for The Princes Rural Action programme, a Director of Cynnal Cymru Sustain Wales and a fellow of the RSA.

-Mat was elected to the Board in 2014 and sits on the Business Planning subgroup.
+Mat was appointed to the Board in 2014 and sits on the Business Planning subgroup.

-A key priority for Denise over the next 6 months concerns the launch of a Rural Research Centre at the University of Winchester.
-The focus of the centre will be on rural economies, (inclusive of agribusinesses, tourism and leisure opportunities, natural capital); protected areas planning and management; natural environments and their contribution to health and well being; and research methods especially in relation to community engagement.
+A key priority for Denise over 2017/18 concerns the launch of a Research Centre at the University of Winchester.
+The focus of the centre will include rural economies (inclusive of agribusiness, tourism and leisure opportunities, natural capital, GI): protected areas planning and management, green spaces and their contribution to health and wellbeing; and research methods especially in relation to community engagemtn and applied research and funded projects founded on collaboration amongst academics and practitioners.
 The geographic focus will be of national and international design.

-Denise was elected to the Board in 2016.
+Denise was appointed to the Board in 2016.